About

 • Fill with a sweet or savory filling and serve immediately.
 Or you can store cooled choux pastry shells in an air-tight container for up to one day.
 To store them for longer, keep them in the freezer in an air-tight container.

-• Substitute half of the water with milk for softer choux pastry cases that have a better taste.ย
+• Substitute half of the water with milk for softer choux pastry cases with more flavor.

 Other choux pastry related recipes

-See here for a list of the BEST French pastries and desserts.
+See here for a list of French pastries and desserts.

 Nutrition Information: